DeadcowDesign/techtest/README.md

-# Supermetrics Technical Assesment
+# Hi, Supermetrics!
+Thanks for taking the time to talk to me the other day.
+Here is my technical assessment as requested.
 ## Methodology and Justification

-Post gathering and parsing is performed server-side.
-As the post return from the API is monolithic (it includes all posts for all users) - this would enable us to add a caching system for large data-sets that do not regularly change.
-It also allows us to sort and cache subsets of the data for faster processing (for example, sorting by user). _Note that I will not provide a cache system for the purposes of this technical test as it is out of scope, however, I would perform this by writing flat json files which could be checked for validity and returned in favour of an API call._
+### Server Side
+Post gathering and parsing is mostly performed server-side with the exception of some minor formatting which is done in the Vue application.

-The application is built using TDD, with tests and scope being defined before code is written to ensure that code is robust.
+The server-side application is built by using an abstract base class which contains common functionality for the GetPostsByPage and GetUserData classes.
+This is to ensure that the code remains in easily maintainable files with strongly separated concerns.

+The Application uses a naming convention that would allow it to work with an SPL Autoloader with minimal (or zero) configuration.

+The classes are coded to a tweaked version of PSR-2 standards (I prefer some extra spacing around my logic blocks), and use DocBlock comments.

+There is a suite of PHP unit tests in the 'tests->php' folder.
+### Client Side
+The client side application is built with Vue.
+My exposure to SPA JavaScript frameworks is limited, so I'm afraid I had to learn Vue from scratch for this, so I hope that the client-side app looks ok.

+The client side consists of three apps, a homepage (with a copy of this message), a 'posts' page, which has the post listing, and a 'dashboard' page for displaying each user's post date.

+For convenience, I've added a function to the dashboards page that fetches all the available users, and allows you to select one from a drop-down menu, which will then load their dashboard.

+I haven't added much in the way of styling, but I've used Bootstrap in there for some basic structure.

 ## Application Structure
-### Server-side
+### Server-side (API)
 * Application
-  * PHP Application files - Note that this folder and its contained files are uppercased to allow it to work with a minimal config SPL Autoloader and PSR-2 coding guidelines.
-This also separates the Application in the structure from the other files.
+  * PHP Application files
 * tests
   * PHP - PHP Unit tests
-### Client-side
+### Client-side (Client)
-* src
-  * SCSS files
-  * raw JS files

-  * Front end Unit tests
-* js
-  * parsed Javascript files
-* css
-  * parsed css files
+* Standard Vue CLI configuration